Antares-Network/CSSC-Bot/README.md

 **$cmds** - list the commands that can be used with this bot

-**$collegeYearPoll** - post a college year reaction poll.
+**$poll collegeYear** - post a college year reaction poll.
 All active polls made by this bot work, you can use this to summon a poll anywhere for newcomers.

 ![College Year Poll](demo/college-year-poll.png)

-**$collegeStaffPoll** - post a college occupation reaction poll.
+**$poll collegeStaff** - post a college occupation reaction poll.

 ![College Staff Poll](demo/college-staff-poll.png)